fbpx

 When does ovulation bleeding occur?

-When you are ovulating, an ovary releases an egg and this occurs in the middle of your menstrual cycle between 11-12 days after the first day of your last period.
+When you are ovulating, an ovary releases an egg.
+This occurs in the middle of your menstrual cycle between 11 and 12 days after the first day of your last period.
 Women do not always ovulate on the same days, as it depends on the length of their cycle.

 Some signs that can help you determine whether your bleeding during ovulation is normal or a cause for concern.